 1) Proficiency Testing

 Laboratories seeking AIHA-LAP ELLAP accreditation must participate in the AIHA PAT Programs, LLC ELPAT program for each lead matrix analyzed by the laboratory, with the exception of Composited Wipes which is a Demonstration of Competency.
 These proficiency samples will be of varying concentrations and as real-world as possible.
-Proficiency for award of accreditation allows no outliers reported in the last two consecutive rounds or 25 percent or less cumulative outliers reported in the last four rounds.
+Proficiency for the award of accreditation allows no outliers reported in the last two consecutive rounds or 25 percent or less cumulative outliers reported in the last four rounds.
 Proficiency is evaluated for each matrix (i.e., paint, soil, dust wipes) and accreditation may be granted for any combination of matrices.

 2) Personnel Qualifications